Introduction to Sailfish OS.

 Not that I understand very much, but I wonder what will happen if i simply remove/rename that file.

-extension.
+A search for listening-watchdog finds a file in ~/.config/pulse with a .simple extension.
 It is not plain text, I have no idea what to do with it.

-There is some documentation about [pulseaudio modules][pam].
+There is some documentation about pulseaudio modules.

 It is possible to install gdb, as well as alsa-utils: